Iran travel guide

 You should maintain a high state of awareness and be alert to local and regional tensions which may affect your route.
 Vessels operating in the Gulf of Oman, Northern Arabian Sea, Gulf of Aden and Bab El Mandeb regions may be at increased risk of maritime attack.

 In April 2015, a container ship with an international crew was detained by Iranian forces while transiting the Strait of Hormuz, following what the Iranian authorities said was a court order relating to a commercial dispute; the ship and crew were released 9 days later.
-Since May 2019, several commercial vessels have also been attacked in and around the Gulf of Oman, and further vessels have also been seized in the Strait of Hormuz.
+Since May 2019, several commercial vessels have been attacked in and around the Gulf of Oman, and further vessels have also been seized in the Strait of Hormuz.

 There have been reports that protestors have previously been taken into custody.
 You should stay away from demonstrations, rallies, large crowds and areas where police and security forces are deployed.
 International news events can sometimes trigger anti-western demonstrations and western diplomatic missions have been the focus for previous protests.